 When we first thought of this idea to make sure it was viable before starting our work, one new NBA General Manager told us a couple of times over the course of a few years his team would be interested in our data.
 But after we built our platform and had a couple of seasons of data collected, he changed his mind.
 We’re guessing the realities of trying new things within an NBA team weren’t as easy as even HE thought it would be.

-Moreover, price was never an issue – the discussions never even got that far with those teams that didn’t use our data.
+Moreover, price was never an issue – the discussions never even got that far with those teams that did not use our data.
 Quite often we would get no response at all, especially from teams that were lottery-bound where winning a few extra games a season can actually hurt their lottery pick chances (not a great incentive to try to win more games).
 Again, this seemed to contradict the “We’ll do whatever it takes to win” mantra that many fans hear from their favorite teams.

 There are many other reasons why we think most NBA teams were hesitant to use our referee data and scouting reports, despite most analytics personnel in those organizations wanting to try using it.
 That’s a topic for a different time and place, and at some point we may go into more details on it.
 It’s an interesting contradiction.
 The good news is that some of the teams were very professional in how they communicated with us, and we appreciated that.
 We wish them well.